IngridAtMicrosoft/DocsContent/singlesource/selfhelp/mediaservices-accounts-create-or-delete-v2.md

 ---
-articleid: "apollo-mediaservices-accounts-create-or-delete"
+articleid: apollo-mediaservices-accounts-create-or-delete
-cloudenvironments: "blackforest,fairfax,mooncake,public,usnat,ussec"
+cloudenvironments: blackforest,fairfax,mooncake,public,usnat,ussec
-description: "Azure Media Services accounts can be created or deleted directly in the portal, using the Azure CLI (cloud shell or local), or by using the REST API and one of the many client libraries.
-Follow the recommended steps." ms.author: inhenkel
+description: Azure Media Services accounts can be created or deleted directly in the portal, using the Azure CLI (cloud shell or local), or by using the REST API and one of the many client libraries.
+Follow the recommended steps. ms.author: inhenkel
-ownershipid: "StorageMediaEdge_Media"
+ownershipid: StorageMediaEdge_Media
-title:  "Learn to create or delete an Azure Media Services account"
+title:  Learn to create or delete an Azure Media Services account
-problemids: ""
+problemids:
-productpesids: "14885"
+productpesids: 14885
-resourcerequired: "False"
+resourcerequired: False
 resourcetags:
-selfhelptype: "apollo"
+selfhelptype: apollo
-supporttopicids: "45383072-cde0-c5cd-c5f9-330714cc0f49"
+supporttopicids: 45383072-cde0-c5cd-c5f9-330714cc0f49
 author: IngridAtMicrosoft
 ms.service: media-services
 ---